Kalata2231/L380-Clover/README.md

   3. Right-click the 200MB EFI partition on the USB and select **"Assign letter"**.
   4. Download and unzip this repository.
   5. Delete all existing files from the USB's EFI partition.
-  6. Copy the `OC` 'Boot' to a new 'EFI' folder from the repo into the USB’s EFI partition.
+  6. Unzip .EFI and put the EFI folder in the EFI particion on the flash drive.

 </details>